Five steps to setting smart goals for saving money

 As you’re setting your smart goals for saving money and milestones, give some thought to how you will reward yourself along the way.
 You deserve to feel happy, motivated and excited about your achievements.
 Make room in your budget for an affordable celebration every time you achieve a milestone.

-Still need help making a list of smart goals for saving money?
-MyBudget clients are welcome to speak with MyBudget’s customer service team at any time about their financial goals.
-Readers who are not MyBudget clients are welcome to attend a free budget consultation.
+Need help saving money?
+MyBudget clients are welcome to speak with MyBudget’s customer service team at any time about their financial goals, from paying down credit card debts to budgeting for a strong financial future.
+Readers who are not MyBudget clients are welcome to attend a free budget appointment by calling us on 1300 300 922 or enquiring online.
 We’re always here to help.

 Ready to find out more?